bhuvnk/EVA/phase2Session10/README.md

             reward = -0.6
             if distance < last_distance:
                 reward = -0.01

 ```
+Positive reward only when car finished the final delivery.

 Done:
 1. When car picks up the object and delivers.